Aurora Database

 Storage Node Failure

-Since Aurora has multiple storage nodes and use write quorum to ensure the data is written to most of them, it’s trivial for storage node failure handling: as long as there is no more than 2 storage nodes failed, the database can still working.
+Since Aurora has multiple storage nodes and uses write quorum to ensure the data is written to most of them, it’s trivial for storage node failure handling: as long as there are no more than 2 storage nodes failed, the database can still work.
 As long as no more than 3 storage nodes failed, the database can still handle read requests.
 Because it has 2 nodes in each availability zone, it means it can survive from failure of 1 availability zone.
 Once a storage node is failed, a new storage instance will start and copy data from other storage nodes.

-In addition, Aurora also backup data to S3.
+In addition, Aurora also backs up data to S3.
 So even if the database is totally destroyed, it can still recover a snapshot.

 Database Node Failure